mattermost/docs/source/playbooks/notifications-and-updates.rst

 Follow runs and playbooks
 -------------------------

-You can choose to follow specific playbooks so that you'll receive updates on important events such as when a run is started and finished, as well as status updates and retrospetive updates every time that playbook is used for a run.
-This is a good option if you're a interested in all instances of a specific workflow, such as an outage resolution playbook.
+Follow specific playbooks to receive updates on important events such as when a run is started and finished, as well as status and retrospective updates every time that playbook is run.
+This is a good option if you're interested in all instances of a specific workflow, such as an outage resolution playbook.

 As a stakeholder, you can also choose to follow only a specific run.
 This means that while you don't have to participate in the run, you'll receive updates and can decide what, if any, actions to take.
 This is a good option if you're only interested in a single instance of a procedure, for example, you may want to only follow customer onboarding for one specific customer instead of all the onboarding runs.